thingsdb/ThingsDocs/v0/content/watching/on-update.md

 ```

 Each mutation is a *map* `{}` with a single *key*.
 This key tells what kind of *mutation* is applied to the thing.
 If the *thing* is actually a collection, you will receive both
 changes to the *thing*, as well as changes to the *collection*.
-This way you can also watch for collection mutations such as type or procedure changes.
+This way you can also watch for collection mutations such as Type or procedure changes.

 Mutation | Target | Description
 -------- | ------ | -----------